Security threats associated with Internet of Things (IoT)

-The Internet of Things
+The Internet of Things (IoT)

-Of course, the first question to come to mind is “Why should I care?
+Of course, the first question to come to mind is, “Why should I care?
 What malicious use would someone have for my smart outlets, or Wi-Fi thermostat, or remote-controlled lights?”
 This mindset, on the part of customers and manufacturers alike, is leaving millions of everyday products vulnerable and ripe for abuse.
 More important, however, is the weakness of our current approach to “cybersecurity.”
 Traditional methods of security architecture and implementation, as well as conventional wisdom regarding threat modeling, leaves us unequipped to deal with this unique and ubiquitous attack vector.

-Second, attackers employ a different mindset than most IoT developers and architects.
-A common approach is referred to as the “patch and prays” method – a developer will focus on building functionality, and using successful attacks on your system to identify specific flaws which can be fixed post-mortem).
-Attackers, however, tend to take a more holistic view of a system, attacking any and all components and interfaces available.
+- Attackers employ a different mindset than most IoT developers and architects.
+A common approach is referred to as the “patch and prays” method – a developer will focus on building functionality and using successful attacks on your system to identify specific flaws that can be fixed post-mortem).
+Attackers, however, tend to take a more holistic view of a system, attacking any components and interfaces available.

 In the early hours of October 21st, 2016, the Mirai botnet (or rather, a particular botnet built on the Mirai framework) surged to life, launching a series of DDoS attacks on Dyn’s Managed DNS service, disrupting access to many of the internet’s most popular and heavily trafficked sites.
 On a technical level, the previous “first place” for DDoS throughput ran about 650Gbps, using a DNS reflection method, but Mirai averaged around 1.2 terabits.
 Post-mortem analysis revealed the unique method behind the attack: of the tens of millions of enslaved IPs, a vast majority of the DNS lookup requests came from sources like printers, security cameras, routers, and baby monitors – in other words, some of the most common IoT devices.